Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Experimental Evaluation

 \subsection{Experimental Setup}

-\tightparagraph{Implementation details} We train our model in two phases.
-In phase one, we train for four days using training samples with point cloud view count $N$ from two to six.
-In phase two, we do not limit the maximum view count and keep training for three more days.
-We use 8 NVIDIA A100 GPUs with 80GB VRAM each.
+\tightparagraph{Implementation details.} We train our model for three days with about 120k iterations using 32 NVIDIA A100 GPUs with 80\,GB VRAM each.
 We use Muon~\cite{liu2025arxiv-muon} as the optimizer with an initial learning rate of $2 \cdot 10^{-3}$ for matrix-like parameters and $2 \cdot 10^{-4}$ for vector-like parameters.

-Unlike VGGT~\cite{wang2025cvpr-vggt} or RPF~\cite{sun2025neurips}, our training samples have varying numbers of views $N$ and point-token counts~$K$.
+Unlike VGGT~\cite{wang2025cvpr-vggt} or RPF~\cite{sun2025neurips}, our training samples have varying numbers of views $N$ and feature point (token) counts~$K$.
 To efficiently train under this irregular data setup, we devise a dynamic batching strategy that allocates samples to each GPU with a suitable batch size.
-We set the maximum token count per batch on one GPU to 100,000 in phase one and 80,000 in phase two to fill the GPU memory.
+We set the maximum token count per batch on one GPU to 110,000.

-\tightparagraph{Training data} Our training requires only a set of point clouds under the same reference frame without any annotations for keypoints or correspondences.
+\tightparagraph{Training data.} Our training requires only a set of point clouds under the same reference frame without any annotations for keypoints or correspondences.
 This makes it straightforward to scale up training as any dataset providing point clouds and accurate sensor poses can be used.

-For our model, we curate over 100k samples from 17 diverse datasets spanning outdoor, indoor, and object-centric settings as summarized in \cref{tab:datasets}.
-Each sample consists of $N$ point clouds, where $2 \leq N \leq 24$.
+For our model, we curate over 100k multi-view registration instances from 17 diverse datasets spanning outdoor, indoor, and object-centric settings.
+We train on 12 outdoor LiDAR datasets KITTI~\cite{geiger2012cvpr}, KITTI360~\cite{liao2022pami}, Apollo~\cite{huang2018cvprws}, nuScenes~\cite{caesar2020cvpr}, MulRAN~\cite{kim2020icra}, Boreas~\cite{burnett2023ijrr-boreas}, Oxford Spires~\cite{tao2025ijrr-oxfordspires}, VBR~\cite{brizi2024icra-vbr}, UrbanNav~\cite{hsu2023navi-urbannav}, WildPlace~\cite{knights2023icra-wildplaces}, HeLiPR~\cite{jung2024ijrr}, and KITTI-Carla~\cite{deschaud2021arxiv-kitticarla}.
+We also use 4 indoor depth camera datasets 3DMatch~\cite{zeng2017cvpr}, NSS~\cite{sun2025jprs}, ScanNet~\cite{dai2017cvpr}, and ScanNet++~\cite{yeshwanth2023iccv-scannetpp}, and the object-centric dataset ModelNet~\cite{wu2015cvpr}.
+Each sample consists of $N$ views of point clouds, where $2 \leq N \leq 16$.
 We split the samples into training and validation sets with an approximate ratio of 9:1 while we also exclude sequences used for testing in common registration benchmarks from the training set.
 The datasets span diverse scenes across multiple continents, captured by LiDAR and depth cameras with varying resolutions and fields of view.
-We curate both single-frame and sequence-accumulated submap samples, ensuring sufficient overlap between point clouds in each sample.
+We curate both single-frame and sequence-accumulated submap samples.
+We require all point clouds in a sample to form a connected overlap graph, but deliberately include hard samples with very low pairwise overlap to improve the model's robustness to low-overlap scenarios.